-Figure 6.4.3.2.3-1: PDU Session Establishment
+Figure 6.4.3.2.3-1: PDU Session Establishment – Non Roaming Case.

-1. The UE has previously established a Mobility Management (MM) context via MM procedures with the CP-MM, including authentication.
+1. The UE has previously established a Mobility Management (MM) context via MM procedures with the MMF, including authentication.
+The MMF has provided an NG GUTI to the UE

 Editor's note: The details of the establishment of the MM context are defined in the solutions for MM key issue.

-2. The UE sends a PDU Session Establishment Request to the CP-MM, includes the PDU Connectivity Requirements, may include a DN Name, and a DN User Identity.
+2. The UE sends a PDU Session Establishment Request to the MMF, includes the ServID, and may include the PDU Connectivity Requirements and a DN User Identity.
+The UE sends the PDU Session Establishment Request in an MM_NAS_Transport Request message, includes the NG GUTI and the ServID, and sends it over RRC to the AN.

-3. The CP-MM selects the CP-SM function to serve the UE based on the DN Name and the PDU connectivity requirements,
+3. The AN forwards the MM_NAS_Transport message containing the PDU Session Establishment Request to the MMF over NG2, and delivers the AN Tunnel Termination Point for NG3.

+4. The MMF processes the MM_NAS_Transport Request message based on the NG GUTI, and based on the ServID and the UE NG GUTI, the MMF verifies if an SMF had been previously selected for the ServID for this UE: